Motorcycle Accident Attorney in West Virginia

 Dangerous road conditions like potholes, debris on the road, crumbling or cracked pavement, and lack of warning signs about such conditions are all much more likely to cause a motorcyclist to lose control of their vehicle than someone who is driving a car.

 Occasionally the manufacturer of motorcycle bodies or parts uses a poor design that creates a defect, which can have catastrophic results for a motorcyclist.

 While some motorcyclists are extremely lucky and walk away from a crash with no serious injuries, most, unfortunately, suffer injuries that are severe enough that they end up in the hospital.
 Some of these injuries include:

 Road rash occurs when the rider slides along the rough road surface after a crash, which can cause serious abrasions and skin damage.
 It can be excruciatingly painful and result in infections and scars.

 Traumatic Brain Injury

 Wearing a helmet can significantly reduce your chances of getting a traumatic brain injury in a motorcycle crash, although it doesn’t eliminate the risk.
 Traumatic brain injuries can cause lifelong cognitive damage and permanent disability.

 Certain types of crashes could result in whiplash injuries to the neck and the spine can be damaged by extreme force or landing on one’s head, which could cause devastating injuries, paralysis, or death.

-Many motorcyclists use their arm reflexively to try to cushion their body in the event of a crash, which means that nerves, muscles, and bones of the arm may be damaged severely beyond a regular broken bone.
+Many motorcyclists use their arms reflexively to try to cushion their bodies in the event of a crash, which means that nerves, muscles, and bones of the arm may be damaged severely beyond a regular broken bone.
 While this is the recommended technique to follow during a crash, it’s hard to make such real-time decisions in some instances.

 What You May Be Entitled To